BirdLife species factsheet for Tolima Dove

 Criterion C – The population of Tolima Dove is estimated to number c.
 4,200 individuals (Renjifo et al. 2014), equating to roughly 2,800 mature individuals.
 This meets the threshold for listing as Vulnerable under Criterion C (< 10,000 mature individuals).
 Yet, in order to be listed under Criterion C, other conditions have to be met.

 The rate of decline in the species has not been directly estimated, and so it does not warrant listing as threatened under Criterion C1.
-Instead, the population decline can be inferred from habitat loss (Tracewski et al. 2016).
+Instead, the population decline can be inferred from the effects of hunting together with habitat loss (see Tracewski et al. 2016).
 The species is not known to undergo extreme fluctuations, so it does not trigger the conditions for Criterion C2b.
 It thus depends on the species’s subpopulation structure whether it qualifies for listing as Vulnerable under condition 2a.
 Based on the fragmentation of its range, we assume that the species forms different subpopulations; hence it does not meet condition a(ii).
 However, it is highly likely that no subpopulation contains more than 1,000 mature individuals (see Renjifo et al. 2014), which triggers condition 2a(i).
 Therefore, Tolima Dove may be listed as Vulnerable under Criterion C2a(i).

 Criterion D – The population size and range of this species too large to meet the threshold for Vulnerable (< 1,000 mature individuals); hence, the species may be listed as Least Concern under Criterion D.